api-specification-toolbox/home/README.md

 A couple ways you can get involved today:

+- **[Website](https://api.specificationtoolbox.com/)** - We now have a website you can visit to better understand what is happening as part of these API specification discussions.
 - **Weekly Open Office Hours** - You can join in the conversation each week in the API Specification Toolbox Open Office Hours, 8:00 AM Pacific time--just email [info@apievangelist.com](mailto:info@apievangelist.com) to get added to the invite.
 - **GitHub Issues** - We are using GitHub issues to organize ideas, and activities around this work.
 Please submit a GitHub issue for any question or idea you might have, or just email [info@apievangelist.com](mailto:info@apievangelist.com) for private channel.
 - **[Event Calendar](https://calendar.google.com/calendar?cid=Y29vOGVqZGluMjFqdGoxajBzZ2dhOXR1b29AZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ)** - This is the public calendar for all events that are happening as part of this effort, allowing for the wider community to participate.